 Noncompete agreements are used more frequently with workers with higher education levels, especially in organizations where employees usually have a four-year college degree or higher.
 In addition, 45% of establishments where the typical education level is a college degree or higher used noncompete agreements for all employees.
 Lastly, in 27.1% of organizations where the typical employee has only a high school diploma, noncompetes are used for all workers.

-- Employers requiring mandatory arbitration are more likely to use noncompete agreements.
+- Employers requiring mandatory arbitration are more likely to use non-compete agreements.

 More than half (53.9%) of establishments have mandatory arbitration procedures.
-EPI concluded that employers using mandatory arbitration are more likely to use noncompete agreements.
+EPI concluded that employers using mandatory arbitration are more likely to use non-compete agreements.

-Advocating to Ban or Limit Non-Compete Agreements
+Advocating Ban or Limit Non-Compete Agreements

 While organizations with high pay or higher levels of education are more likely to use noncompete agreements, these agreements are still common in organizations where pay is low, and workers have lower education levels.
 Due to the level of harm noncompete agreements have on employees and the overall workforce, the EPI argues that noncompete agreements should be prohibited.